 In the United States, it took almost twenty years from the M&A boom in the 1980s to create rules concerning hostile takeovers.
 In Europe, EU unification was the stimulus, but it still took approximately ten years to create unified rules concerning M&As centering on TOB rules.
 Although they are different institutional approaches, what is in common in the cases of Europe and the United States is that they have established rules that exclude hostile takeovers which hurt corporate value but do not operate against hostile takeovers which enhance corporate value.
-The experiences of Europe and the United States offer many recommendations for Japan as it enters the age of M&A.
+The experiences of Europe and the United States of Europe and Europe a